ava-labs/avalanchego/vms/platformvm/warp/README.md

                              +--------------------------+
 ```

-- `networkID` provides replay protection for BLS Signers across different Avalanche Networks
+- `networkID` is the unique ID of an Avalanche Network (Mainnet/Testnet) and provides replay protection for BLS Signers across different Avalanche Networks
-- `sourceChainID` ensures that each blockchain on Avalanche can only sign a message with its own `blockchainID`
+- `sourceChainID` is the `blockchainID` of the blockchain sending a message.
+This ensures that each blockchain can only sign a message with its own `blockchainID`
-- `payload` is a byte array containing the contents of the message.
-VMs can define their own message types to include in the `payload`
+- `payload` provides an arbitrary byte array containing the contents of the message.
+VMs define their own message types to include in the `payload`

 Note: the `blockchainID` is the hash of the transaction that created the blockchain on the Avalanche P-Chain.
 It serves as the unique identifier for the blockchain across the Avalanche Network.

-BitSet Signature:
+BitSetSignature:
 ```
 +-----------+----------+---------------------------+
 |   signers :   []byte |          4 + len(signers) |